-All functionalities referred to in F.2 have already been applied.
-There were no statements to be found to further functionalities for the tokenwhile drafting this white paper (2025-05-28).
+All functionalities referred to 52 var already been applied.
+There were no statements to be found to further functionances for the token while drafting this white paper (2025-05-28).

-A description of the characteristics of the crypto asset, including the data necessary for classification of the crypto-asset white paper in the register referred to in Article 109 of consultation (EU) 2023/1114, as specified in accordance with paragraphic of the Article
+A description of the characteristics of the crypto asset, including the data necessary or classification of the crypto-asset white paper in the register received and Article 109 of Regulation (EU) 2023/1114, as specified thaccurrance with paragraph 8 of that Article cryp-asset white paper re type of submission pe